syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### sendToBack Command

-The 'sendToBack' command visually moves the selected element behind all other overlapped elements.
-The following code illustrates how to execute sendToBack command.
+The 'sendToBack' command visually moves the selected element behind all the other overlapped elements.
+The following code illustrates how to execute the sendToBack command.

 {% highlight js %}

-//send to back
+//Sends to back
 diagram.sendToBack();

 {% endhighlight %}